ChiefGyk3D/chiefgyk3d/README.md

 - **SDR (Software Defined Radio):** ADS-B aircraft tracking, UAT weather, and RF signal analysis
 - **Self-hosted services:** Mastodon instance, Matrix homeserver, BlueSky PDS (coming soon), link aggregator, and more

-This lab isn't just a playground — it's a learning platform where I test security tools, practice incident response, and develop automation that I share with the community.
+This lab isn't just a playground, it's a learning platform where I test security tools, practice incident response, and develop automation that I share with the community.
 I prioritize energy efficiency and sustainability by using SBCs and repurposed hardware wherever practical.

 ---